Ayolowo/Terraform-cicd/README.md

 # Conclusion

 This Terraform project sets up a secure and scalable infrastructure with a VPC, EC2 instance, and RDS MySQL database.
 The use of public and private subnets, along with appropriate security groups, ensures a well-secured environment for your applications and databases.
 Make sure to follow best practices for key management and access control to maintain a secure setup.

-Feel free to add this detailed explanation to your GitHub repository, and make sure to include the necessary code snippets in the respective sections as indicated.